dhruveshk/fctest/README.md

 problem-statement.txt has the problems statements to be solved
 ````

-I have tried to follow the existing code like the status codes, structure, and tests used.
+I have tried to follow the existing pattern like the status codes, structure, and tests used.

 # Problem 1